TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/sbl_booting_linux_ospi.md

 \endcond

 \cond SOC_AM62X
-\note The default SD card image for AM62x-evm can be used to boot Linux using SBL
+\note The default SD card image for am62xx-evm can be used to boot Linux using SBL
-\note The tiboot3.bin, tispl.bin will not be used for booting Linux when using SBL booting Linux.
+\note The tiboot3.bin, tispl.bin, u-boot.img will not be used for booting Linux when using SBL booting Linux.
+\note U-boot needs to be flashed at the flash device only.
 \note The R5 binaries in the root partition (eg : `root/lib/firmware/am62-main-r5f0_0-fw`) will not be used when SBL boots Linux and R5,M4 cores.

-The default Linux SD card image for AM62x-evm has two partitons
+The default Linux SD card image for AM62x-evm has two partitons.
+No files from `boot` partition will be used while booting from OSPI flash device.
 \endcond

 \cond SOC_AM62AX
 \note The default SD card image for AM62Ax-evm can be used to boot Linux using SBL
-\note The tiboot3.bin, tispl.bin will not be used for booting Linux when using SBL booting Linux.
+\note The tiboot3.bin, tispl.bin, u-boot.img will not be used for booting Linux when using SBL booting Linux.
+\note U-boot needs to be flashed at the flash device only.
 \note The R5 binaries in the root partition (eg : `root/lib/firmware/am62a-main-r5f0_0-fw`) will not be used when SBL boots Linux and R5,M4 cores.

-The default Linux SD card image for AM62Ax-evm has two partitons
+The default Linux SD card image for AM62Ax-evm has two partitons.
+No files from `boot` partition will be used while booting from OSPI flash device.
 \endcond
 - A FAT partition (boot) contatining
     - tiboot3.bin